ForLoveOfCats/Mountain/WISHLIST.md

 * Interfaces (for function arguments, code generation for static dispatch)
 * Function and struct generics
 * Overriding methods from embeded structs
+* Adding methods to imported structs
 * Method overloading
 * Operator overloading
 * Infix functions
 * Some sort of foreach with iterators (interface?)
 * Native enum iteration
 * Native enum to string conversion
-* Standardized pretty and debug to string methods (interfaces?)
+* Standardized pretty and debug to string interfaces
 * Inline string building (see C#'s string interpolation)
 * Defer statement
 * A module system
 * Built in build system
 * Standard library methods for working with UTF-8
 * Variable redeclaration with different type (see Rust's variable shadowing)
-* Special form of pointer which manages autofreeing
 * First class types
+* Type aliases
 * Inline type casting without enclosing value in parenthesis
-* First class methods
+* First class functions
-* Infix methods
+* Inline function declaration
-* Named blocks/named break
+* Scope tags with named break
 * Block as expression which evaluates to a value
 * Don't have to worry about what order one delcares methods in (automatic function prototype in resulting C source)
-* Optionals (on pointers too? probably not)
+* Optionals
-* Failable methods are marked as such and have to be handled
+* A `using` keyword to bring the contents of a value or type into scope
-* Syntax to call multiple methods (inline) on a value without using its name
+* Syntax to run a block in the scope of a value inline (inline `using`)
 * Ability to instance any type on stack or heap (without anything like `malloc(sizeof(T))` followed by setting the fields.
 That is terrible)
 * Tests as a language feature